zntb/fullstack-open-part3/phonebook-frontend/README.md

 Verify that the frontend works after the changes have been made.

 In the following exercises, write all Mongoose-specific code into its own module, just like we did in the chapter [Database configuration into its own module](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#database-configuration-into-its-own-module).

+### 3.14: Phonebook database, step 2

+Change the backend so that new numbers are _saved to the database_.
+Verify that your frontend still works after the changes.

+At this stage, you can ignore whether there is already a person in the database with the same name as the person you are adding.